xuganyu96/command-line-rust/README.md

     - [x] Use `Cursor` to write unit tests
     - [x] Lifetime annotation, quick example
 1. `uniq`
+    - [x] Use `Write` trait to abstract the difference between STDIN and file
 1. `find`
 1. `cut`
 1. `grep`